Data vs classifiers, who wins?: Final considerations

-In addition, decodIRT was used to explore whether there is a more efficient benchmark subset than the original and whether it could be obtained from the IRT estimators.
+In addition, decodIRT was used to explore whether there is a more efficient benchmark subset than the original one and whether more information could be obtained about model ability and data complexity from the IRT estimators.
 After exploring different subsets, the subset consisting of 50\% of the total datasets selected on the percentages of discrimination and difficulty was chosen.
-Because, not only does it allow an evaluation to be carried out with the characterization of the datasets very close to the original, but it also proved to be more suitable for evaluating and separating the strength of the models.
-Furthermore, the creation of the benchmark subsets allowed us to explore a little more the innate ability of the models.
-The final result pointed out that Random Forest is the classifier that has the greatest innate ability, making its choice preferable in relation to the evaluated models.
-Therefore, it was shown that the IRT can also be used for filtering and creating more efficient sets of benchmarks and, based on that, choosing more accurately which is the best classifier.
-So, in the dispute between data vs classifiers, the final result was a technical draw to decide who is the most important.
+This subset features dataset properties which are very close to the original ones, but it also proved to be more suitable for evaluating and separating the strength of the models.
+Furthermore, the creation of these benchmark subsets allowed for exploring the innate ability of the models.
+The final result pointed out that Random Forest is the classifier that has the greatest innate ability, and chosing it is preferable in relation to the other evaluated models while facing distinct datasets complexities.
+Therefore, it was shown that the IRT can also be used for filtering and creating more efficient sets of datasets from benchmarks.
+So, in this ``dispute'' between data vs classifiers, the final result was a technical draw to decide which is the most important, though data complexity always comes first.

-Machine learning is usually a constant process of improving data and models to obtain better results.
-This work can be seen in the same way, as it presents key points that need to be better explored and analyzed.
-Among them is the concept of difficult.
-It is known that the difficulty is subjective and strongly depends on the individual.
-The assertion that a given dataset is more difficult than another must be made with caution as well, as it is directly linked to the models that were used to estimate the difficulty.
+Machine learning is a challenge loop of improving data and models to obtain better results.
+This research work introduces a methodology and tool based on IRT to guide more in-depth exploration on this challenge.
+The assumption that a given dataset is more difficult than another must be made with caution, since it is directly linked to the inner ability of models (classifiers).
+The number of classifiers used in a benchmark evaluation should take into account distinct families of classifers.
+The evaluation of classifiers is also a key point that can be better explored by the utilization of rating systems as Glicko-2.

-Which leads to another key point, the number of classifiers used in the evaluation process is still small and does not encompass all algorithm families.
-Future work would be to expand the number of different models evaluated.
-Algorithm evaluation is also a key point that can be better explored by comparing the results obtained by the Glicko-2 system with the most used evaluation metrics.